klaytn/klaytn-docs/docs/bapp/json-rpc/sending-transactions.md

 ## Send Legacy Transactions

-The below APIs accepts [TxTypeLegacyTransaction] as their input.
+The below APIs accept [TxTypeLegacyTransaction] as their input.
+Other transaction types will be supported in the near future.

 - [klay_sendTransaction] - Sends a transaction to the network and returns a transaction hash.
 - [klay_signTransaction] - Returns a raw transaction.
-Raw transaction is an RLP-encoded transaction with the signature attached to it.
+A raw transaction is an RLP-encoded transaction with the signature attached to it.

 To send a legacy transaction, you can either use `klay_sendTransaction` or get a raw transaction using `klay_signTransaction` then send it through `klay_sendRawTransaction`.